 “Oh honey, you’d be surprised.”
 Lisa was peering into a baggie.
-“Why are they ball shaped?
+“Why are they shaped liked that?
 What went wrong?”

 “I got distracted.
 Sorry they don’t look so great.”

-“They look like a Stoli White Russian with a Brownie Ball chaser to me.”
+“They look like a Stoli White Russian with a chocolate chaser to me.”

 Paris appreciated Lisa’s creativity.
 “That does sounds delicious.
 What will you call it?”

+“Sure.”
 Paris’s attention was caught by a new arrival.
-Small and pale skinned, she looked like the product of generations of Irish-Americans.
-There was even a tweed flat cap holding down the abundant, wildly tangled orange-red curls.
+Small and pale skinned, she looked like a recent arrival from the Emerald Isle itself.
+If the saffron and green pleated skirt wasn’t proof of heritage, there was even a tweed flat cap holding down the abundant, wildly tangled orange-red curls.

 “You have a customer.”